Olawemi5/alx-system_engineering-devops/0x00-shell_basics/README.md

-This should help you understand the directory
+This is going to help you understand the project